-- 2.5 Surveillance devices are defined in the SD Act as: - a) data surveillance devices which includes any device or program used to record or monitor the input into or out of a computer - b) listening devices which includes any device capable of being used to hear, record, monitor or listen to conversations or words spoken but does not include a hearing aid or similar device - c) optical surveillance devices which includes any device used to record visually or observe activity but does not include spectacles, contact lenses or similar devices, and - d) tracking devices which means any electronic device capable of determining or monitoring the location of a person or an object or the status of an object.
+Surveillance devices are defined in the SD Act as:

+- (a) data surveillance devices, including any device or program used to record or monitor the input into or out of a computer - (b) listening devices, including any device capable of being used to hear, record, monitor or listen to conversations or words spoken but does not include a hearing aid or similar device - (c) optical surveillance devices, including any device used to record visually or observe activity but does not include spectacles, contact lenses or similar devices, and - (d) tracking devices, meaning any electronic device capable of determining or monitoring the location of a person or an object or the status of an object.

-- 2.6 Surveillance devices may be used by officers of the following LEAs: - all State and Territory police forces - Australian Commission for Law Enforcement Integrity (ACLEI) - Australian Crime Commission (ACC) - Australian Federal Police (AFP) - Corruption and Crime Commission of Western Australia (CCC WA) - Crime and Misconduct Commission of Queensland (CMC QLD) - Independent Commission Against Corruption of New South Wales (ICAC) - New South Wales Crime Commission (NSW CC), and - Police Integrity Commission of New South Wales (PIC). - 2.7 An LEA may apply for a surveillance device warrant to assist in the investigation of a 'relevant offence' which is defined as including: - a Commonwealth offence which carries a maximum penalty of at least three years imprisonment - State offences with a federal aspect which carry a maximum penalty of at least three years imprisonment, and - defined additional offences in the: - Anti-Money Laundering and Counter-Terrorism Financing Act 2006 - Financial Transaction Reports Act 1988 - Fisheries Management Act 1991, and - Torres Strait Fisheries Act 1984 - Offences against law of the Commonwealth, States and Territories arising from integrity operations - 2.8 The additional offences do not carry minimum imprisonment penalties of at least three years imprisonment but either: - a) carry pecuniary penalties that are the equivalent of imprisonment terms of at least three years, or - b) are included in the SD Act because they are often indicative of more serious criminal conduct.
+Surveillance devices may be used by officers of the following law enforcement agencies:

+- all State and Territory police forces

+- Australian Commission for Law Enforcement Integrity (ACLEI)

+- Australian Crime Commission (ACC)

+- Australian Federal Police (AFP)

+- Corruption and Crime Commission of Western Australia (CCC (WA)) - Crime and Corruption Commission of Queensland (CCC (QLD)) - Independent Commission Against Corruption of New South Wales (ICAC) - New South Wales Crime Commission (NSW CC), and - Police Integrity Commission of New South Wales (PIC).

+A law enforcement agency may apply for a surveillance device warrant to assist in the investigation of a 'relevant offence' which is defined as including:

+- a Commonwealth offence which carries a maximum penalty of at least three years imprisonment - State offences with a federal aspect which carry a maximum penalty of at least three years imprisonment - defined additional offences in the: - Anti-Money Laundering and Counter-Terrorism Financing Act 2006 - Financial Transaction Reports Act 1988 - Fisheries Management Act 1991, and - Torres Strait Fisheries Act 1984: and - offences against laws of the Commonwealth, States and Territories arising from integrity operations

+The additional offences do not carry minimum imprisonment penalties of at least three years imprisonment but either:

+- (a) carry pecuniary penalties that are the equivalent of imprisonment terms of at least three years, or - (b) are included in the SD Act because they are often indicative of more serious criminal conduct.

-2.9 The use of surveillance devices is also available to assist in the safe recovery of a child who is the subject of a recovery order or an order for a warrant of apprehension or detention of a child.
+The use of surveillance devices is also available to assist in the safe recovery of a child who is the subject of a recovery order or an order for a warrant of apprehension or detention of a child.
 An example is where a child has been unlawfully removed from Australia to another country.